COMMUNITY SERVICE

 Community service hours can be earned at school or an outside organization.

 This category is mandatory for all students except seniors.
 The point value allocated to this category is 8 points.
-The maximum Community Service entries allowed for each student are up to 30 times throughout the school year.
-Each session must be 40 minutes to an hour in length.
+The maximum Community Service entries allowed for each student are up to 20 times throughout the school year.
+Each session must be an hour in length.

 Examples: